ABOhiccups/GBI-480p-Fullscreen-Presets/README.md

 Disable Game Boy Player enhancements to bypass Game Boy Advance Video Copy Protection

 ### 480p-gbc-3x
-This preset is for Game Boy and Game Boy Color with Perfect 3X Pixel
+This preset is for Game Boy and Game Boy Color zoom in to 3X

 ### 480p-gbc-fit
 This preset is for Game Boy and Game Boy Color zoom in to fit the whole screen